koding/kdlearn/guides/vnc-startup-guide.md

 sudo apt-get install python-tk
 ```

+> type:warning
-_NOTE: The terminal will ask you for your password before it installs Tkinter.
-Be ready to type in your password._
+> The terminal will ask you for your password before it installs Tkinter.
+Be ready to type in your password.

 This process downloads and installs Tkinter into your VM.